Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: Numerical Evaluations

 Contraction-based control leverages tools from Riemannian geometry to construct nonlinear tracking controllers (expressed implicitly) that exponentially track a desired trajectory \cite{manchester2017control}.
 The underlining principle of contraction-based control is to find a Riemannian metric tensor offline that ensures that the Riemannian energy of a geodesic connecting the desired and actual state decreases exponentially.
 In other words, the Riemannian energy acts as a control Lyapunov function.
 The key online step is to compute a geodesic at each control epoch; as discussed above, this is computationally demanding if gradient descent is used.
 We compared the performance of our PDE pseudospectral solver with gradient descent for a third-order system that possesses a non-flat Riemannian metric \cite{manchester2017control,leung2017nonlinear,lopez2020adaptive}.
 The metric tensor was found to be quadratic in one of the states via sum-of-squares programming.
 See \cite{manchester2017control,leung2017nonlinear,lopez2020adaptive} for more details about the system and the computed metric tensor.

 The first set of tests we conducted was analogous to the previous case study: quantifying the computation time for the PDE pseudospectral and gradient descent methods. \cref{tab:geodesic_results} shows the computation times for the two methods where the initial state is varied (the desired state was the origin).
 As seen in the table, the computation of gradient descent grows substantially---as much as 5x---as the initial state moves away from the origin.
-Conversely, our PDE pseudospectral method sees only a marginal increase of at most 1.6x, again showcasing the computational efficiency of the method.
+Conversely, our PDE pseudospectral method sees a modest increase of at most 1.6x, again showcasing the method's computational efficiency.

 We then compared our PDE pseudospectral method to the gradient descent method when the computed geodesics are used in feedback.
 The metric and controller were constructed in the same way as in \cite{leung2017nonlinear,manchester2017control}.
 The simulation was run with a timestep of $0.01$s, and a geodesic was calculated at each timestep to compute the control input.
 We used $x_0=[9,9,9]^\top$ and $x_d=[0,0,0]^\top$, $D=7$ and $N=11$ for the simulation.
 The time to compute the geodesic for the two methods is shown in \cref{fig:CCM_times}.
 The PDE pseudospectral was almost 3x faster overall, especially when $x$ was further from $x_d$.
 Additionally, \cref{fig:Energies_CCM} shows that the evolution of the Riemannian energy is identical for both methods, indicating that the accuracy of each method is comparable.
 To summarize, \cref{fig:CCM_results} illustrates that the PDE pseudospectral method requires significantly less computation time compared to gradient descent, while maintaining comparable accuracy in terms of geodesic length.